itzrahulyadav/Azure-Notes/README.md

  8. (Consumption based model)Pay-as-you-go: You are only charged for what you use and for how long you use it.

-### Benefits of cloud Computing.
+### Other benefits of cloud Computing.
-- Fault Tolerance:Failure of components
+-  Fault Tolerance:Failure of components.
+-  High Availability: The ability to keep services up and running for long periods of time.
+-  Disaster Reconvery: The ability to recover from an event which has taken down a cloud service.For example: Data center failure .We can Azure use site recovery to bring instances quickly.

 ### Shared responsibility model